jmquint00/Baking-App/README.md

-# BakingApp72318 Udacity Android Dev Course.
+# Baking App Udacity Android Dev Course.
 Baking Application
+Project No. 3 for Udacity AND, baking recipes application.
+3rd party libs:
+#exoplayer
+#retrofit
+#gson
+This applicaiton makes use of Google's Espresso testing.